SFDO-Tooling/CumulusCI/docs/tutorial.rst

 The `cci` command is git repository aware.
 Changing directories from one local git repository to another will change the project context.
 Each project context isolates the following:

-* Connected App: The Salesforce Connected App to use for OAuth authentication
 * Orgs: Connected Salesforce Orgs are stored in a project specific keychain
 * Services: Named service connections such as Github, ApexTestsDB, and mrbelvedere